Juano Hernandez: Television appearances

 Other television shows in which Hernandez appeared were Naked City, The Defenders, The Dick Powell Show and Studio One.

 Later years

 Hernández returned to Puerto Rico late in his life.
 Together with Julio Torregrosa he wrote a script for a movie about the life of Puerto Rico's first boxing champion, Sixto Escobar.
 He was unable to get funding in Puerto Rico and therefore he translated the script into English.
 He sent it to several companies in Hollywood and had it almost sold at the time of his death.
 In the last two years of his life he appeared in three films, The Extraordinary Seaman (1969) with David Niven, The Reivers (1969) with Steve McQueen, and They Call Me Mister Tibbs!
 (1970) with Sidney Poitier.

+Death

-He died in San Juan on July 17, 1970, of a cerebral hemorrhage 2 days before his 74th birthday, and was interred at Cementerio Buxeda Memorial Park, Trujillo Alto, Puerto Rico.
+He died in San Juan on July 17, 1970, of a cerebral hemorrhage 2 days before his 74th birthday, and was interred at Cementerio Buxeda Memorial Park, Río Piedras, Puerto Rico.